Kintyre/ksconf/docs/source/dyn/cli.rst

     Sort a Splunk .conf file.
 Sort has two modes:  (1) by default, the sorted config file will be echoed to the screen.
-(2) the config files are updated inplace when the -i' option is used.
+(2) the config files are updated in-place when the -i' option is used.

     Manually managed conf files can be blacklisted by add a comment containing the string 'KSCONF-NO-SORT' to the top of any .conf file.